-There are still times when I can’t quite believe that neglect and abuse has been my life and then it comes to me that this is my reality.
-But then I tell myself that without this life, I wouldn’t be doing what I’m doing and I temporarily reconcile.
+There are still times when I can’t quite believe that neglect and abuse has been my life and then it hits me that this was my life.
+But then I tell myself that without this life, I wouldn’t be doing what I’m doing, and I temporarily reconcile.

 No one just gets over neglect or abuse, but it is up to us to change how we let abuse in.
-Where experiences become lessons, this is one lesson that we will never want repeated, or for us to be exposed to.
-For any healing process to work, we must put physical and emotional distance between us and the perpetrator.
+Where experiences become lessons, this is one lesson that we will never want repeated, or for us to be exposed to again.
+For the healing process to work, we must put physical and emotional distance between us and the perpetrator.

 Recognising neglect or abuse is one step forward towards healing.
-As with any type of abuse, we may retaliate against what we see as abuse.
-Having to constantly defend ourselves, having to be on our guard, may go on to create unhealthy patterns that reside in our unconscious and which then become part of us.
+Having to constantly defend ourselves in those circumstances, or having to be on our guard, may go on to create unhealthy patterns, which then become part of us.

 To tell ourselves otherwise, is doing our integrity an injustice.
 We’re much more intelligent than that.